anita56yu/noteapp_iid_tdd/docs/LAYER.md

 # Clean Architecture Layers

-This project adheres to the principles of Clean Architecture (CA) to ensure a separation of concerns, testability, and independence from frameworks.
+This project adheres to the principles of Clean Architecture (CA).
 The layers are organized to enforce a one-way dependency flow, pointing inwards towards the domain.
+At no time should a domain layer object show up at the api layer.

 ## 1. Domain Layer
 - **Location:** `backend/internal/domain`